cuimaomao0123/rig/README.md

  1. create a "package.rig.json5" file
  2. insert config to package.json
  3. create "rigs" folder
- 4. modifiy .gitignore
+ 4. modify .gitignore

 ###rig install
 equals to "yarn install"

 ###rig check
-If a module's dev status is true in "package.rig.json5",it will not pass!
+If a module's dev status is true in "package.rig.json5",the config will not be passed!

 Make sure you are not using developing modules for production.

 ###rig tag
 Using version in package.json to tag.